ApolloTang/study--rush-example--modify/README.md

 I modified `tools/my-toolchain` such that typescript is no longer required to install in `apps/my-app`

-I also install eslint in `tools/my-toolchain` (without the need to install it at `apps/my-app`; but this is just an experiment, not for real development us because eslint in IDE won't work unless you install eslint globally.
+I also install eslint in `tools/my-toolchain` (without the need to install it at `apps/my-app`; but this is just an experiment, not for real development use because eslint in IDE won't work unless you install eslint globally.

 Also I have not figured out how to pass argument to eslint command (rushx lint) when executing it `apps/my-app`.